dclutr/simple-academy-projects/README.md

 * a file to maintain staff and patient records
 *
 * two methods
-* one to allow patient access to list of staff members
+* one to allow a patient, access to the list of staff members
-* another to allow staff members access to list of patients
+* another to allow a staff member, access to the list of patients

 3. tournament-matchmaker